I killed a star last night. With my fist

 I thought of throwing him back into the sky, far

-Star looking down with a smirk of surety.
+stars looking down with smirks of surety.

-I dragged the star to a place I, myself
+So I dragged the star to a place I, myself

 was afraid of.
 A place more fearful than the dried